 The search field at the top of every Wavefront browser page supports both autocomplete and search.
-The autocompleted entities include the browser object name, object properties, and other entities relevant to that object.
+We support autocomplete for many searches.

 For example, in the All Dashboards browser page, searching returns a dropdown list that displays a list of items that contain the search string, such as:

 - metrics queried in dashboards

 - dashboard names

 You can select each item in the list individually.
 The dropdown list also contains links to searches for all tags and dashboard content containing the string.
 For example: